windkeepblow/WeiboCrawler/README.md

 ##About the code

-It's written by *python*.
+It's written in *python*.
 It's simple and single thread.

 ##Data Format